 After 10 to 15 minutes, you can stir in the remaining ingredients, pour into a loaf pan and bake.

 When the bread is done, let it cool completely.
 I know this is hard (I struggle with it every darn time I make it), but letting the bread cool all the way allows the bread to finish baking inside and prevents the middle from being too moist and gummy.

 A note on loaf pan sizes: I prefer to bake this bread in a smaller 8 1/2-inch by 4 1/2-inch loaf pan.
 I find the bread bakes to be nice and tall in this pan size.
 If you only have a 9-inch by 5-inch pan, you can still bake the bread in it.
 The bread will take a little less time to bake in the larger pan.
 When using the larger pan, start checking for doneness 5 to 10 minutes earlier.

-To make this apple bread, we use approximately 1 pound of apples.
-We especially love the following varieties of apples for baking (this is the same list we use when making Homemade Apple Pie, Sautéed Apples, or this simple Applesauce):
+To make this apple bread, we use approximately 1 pound of apples (2 large or 3 medium apples).
+We especially love the following varieties of apples for baking (this is the same list we use when making homemade apple pie, these sautéed Apples, our honey apple butter, and this applesauce):

 - Granny Smith — Your standard, never-fails baking apple.
 Tart, crisp, and they keep their structure after time in the oven.

 - Honeycrisp — Extra crisp and always holds firm after baking.
 One of our favorites!

 - Jonagold — Tart with a bit of sweetness.
 They also hold up well in the oven.